vb-pogribnyi/OpenCircle/Open Circle.md

  ![curve_5](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\01_dataset\circle_5.png)

 The image on the right shows what we have now.
 Notice that if we follow the order of the points counter-clockwise, we start at corner 4, first point, then meet corner 4 last point, then corner 3 last point, corner 3 first point, corner 1 first point, and so on.
-I want to reorder things around so they look like on the image on the left:
+We need to reorder things around so they look like on the image on the left:

 ```python
 def get_circle(p1, p2, n):